LEARN-LK/IAM/eduroam-IRS-22.md

 Access-Accept = "%T eduroam-auth#ORG=%{request:Realm}#USER=%{User-Name}#CSI=%{%{Calling-Station-Id}:-Unknown Caller Id}#NAS=%{%{Called-Station-Id}:-Unknown Access Point}#NAS-IP=%{%{NAS-IP-Address}:-Unknown}#OPERATOR=%{%{Operator-Name}:-Unknown}#CUI=%{%{reply:Chargeable-User-Identity}:-Unknown}#RESULT=OK#"
 Access-Reject = "%T eduroam-auth#ORG=%{request:Realm}#USER=%{User-Name}#CSI=%{%{Calling-Station-Id}:-Unknown Caller Id}#NAS=%{%{Called-Station-Id}:-Unknown Access Point}#NAS-IP=%{%{NAS-IP-Address}:-Unknown}#OPERATOR=%{%{Operator-Name}:-Unknown}#CUI=%{%{reply:Chargeable-User-Identity}:-Unknown}#MSG=%{%{reply:Reply-Message}:-No Failure Reason}#RESULT=FAIL#"
 ```

+Chargeable-User-Identity (CUI) is a non-human readable (“opaque”) cryptographic hash that is targeted to the service provider.
+Each service provider therefore receives a different opaque value for the same user.
+This allows service providers to recognize a user as one that they have seen before, without knowing who the user is; while preventing service providers from colluding to track users.
+This enables legitimate purposes, such as blocking malfunctioning devices and generating accurate usage statistics.
+The CUI value is computed as a SHA1 hash of concatenated (inner) User-Name, optional Operator-Name and a local salt value.
+This salt is random string and we have to set this salt in the cui_hash_key attribute.

 Modify the cui policy as follows,
 ```